UCLALibrary/research-tips/_workshops/2019-12-02-research-logistics.markdown

 learning-outcomes:
     - Identify benefits of faculty- and student-led research projects
     - Identify differences between SRP 99 and Departmental 195-199
+# ACRL FRAMES
+acrl-frames:
+    - Information Creation as a Process
 description: "Before getting started with research, it's important to know the difference between faculty- and student-led projects, as well as how to earn course credit for your research."
 category: Entering Research Workshops
 ---